aria2/aria2/doc/manual-src/en/aria2c.rst

   This method adds BitTorrent download by uploading ".torrent" file.
   If you want to add BitTorrent Magnet URI, use :func:`aria2.addUri` method instead.  *torrent* is of type base64 which contains Base64-encoded ".torrent" file.  *uris* is of type array and its element is URI which is of type string. *uris* is used for Web-seeding.
 For single file torrents, URI can be a complete URI pointing to the resource or if URI ends with /, name in torrent file is added.
-For multi-file torrents, name and path in torrent are added to form a URI for each file.
-  *options* is of type struct and its members are a pair of option name and value.
+For multi-file torrents, name and path in torrent are added to form a URI for each file.  *options* is of type struct and its members are a pair of option name and value.
 See :ref:`rpc_options` below for more details.
 If *position* is given as an integer starting from 0, the new download is inserted at *position* in the waiting queue.
 If *position* is not given or *position* is larger than the size of the queue, it is appended at the end of the queue.
 This method returns GID of registered download.
-  The uploaded data is saved as a file named hex string of SHA-1 hash of data plus ".torrent" in the directory specified by :option:`--dir <-d>` option.
+If :option:`--rpc-save-upload-metadata` is ``true``, the uploaded data is saved as a file named hex string of SHA-1 hash of data plus ".torrent" in the directory specified by :option:`--dir
-  The example of filename is 0a3893293e27ac0490424c06de4d09242215f0a6.torrent.
+  <-d>` option.
+The example of filename is
+  ``0a3893293e27ac0490424c06de4d09242215f0a6.torrent``.
 If same file already exists, it is overwritten.
-  If the file cannot be saved successfully, the downloads added by this method are not saved by :option:`--save-session`.
+If the file cannot be saved successfully or :option:`--rpc-save-upload-metadata` is ``false``, the downloads added by this method are not saved by :option:`--save-session`.